Florida black bear: Human-bear conflict

-In June 2016, FWC Commissioners voted 4–3 to postpone bear hunting.
-In April 2017, FWC Commissioners directed staff to bring back a revised Florida Black Bear Management Plan in two years to include more reference to hunting.
-The objective was to garner public support for bear hunting in the interim.

-Discouraging bears from human-occupied areas

-Due to the increased number of people moving to Florida, bear sightings have been increasing in Florida in recent years and the Florida Fish and Wildlife Conservation Commission has posted a number of actions that can be taken to discourage bears from lingering in human-occupied areas.
+Bear sightings and human-bear conflicts in Florida increased from 2005 to 2013.
+After a substantial increase in the FWC bear budget in 2013, sightings stabilized and conflicts decreased.
+The FWC has posted actions that can be taken to discourage bears from lingering in human-occupied areas.
 Most important has been the prevention of allowing access to food sources such as those maintained for pets or livestock.
 In residential areas, keeping garbage cans in garages or putting locks on lids, as well as discouraging the use of outdoor feeders and keeping pet foods outdoors have met with success.
 Electric fences have also proven successful as a means to secure perimeters from bear incursions.
 Keeping ripe fruit and garden vegetables picked in suburban residential and rural residential areas and cleaning outdoor grills have also reduced unplanned human-black bear interactions.
 Motion-activated alarms have also been found to be effective in scaring bears away.